-This document provides Product Category Rules (PCR) for the assessment of the environmental performance of plastic waste and scrap recovery (recycling) services and the declaration of this performance by an EPD.
-The product category corresponds to UN CPC 8942.
+This document provides Product Category Rules (PCR) for the assessment of the environmental performance of heat transfer fluids and the declaration of this performance by an EPD.
+The product category corresponds to UN CPC 35490 - Other chemical products n.e.c.
+The PCR only covers for Subset: Efficient heat transfer fluids for heating and cooling under the Subclass 35490.
+The product category is defined under ISIC - CPC's classification: